-- 1. Lots abutting more than one road.
-Lots which abut more than one road shall have the required setbacks along each road used as an entrance or exit. - 2.
-Dimensional requirements one-family or two-family dwellings.
-One-family and two-family dwellings are allowed in all districts, as indicated in Section 3.4, subject to the following: All dimensional requirements shall be met separately for each and every one-family dwelling on a lot.
-All dimensional requirements shall be met separately for each and every two-family dwelling on a lot.
+1. Lots abutting more than one road.
+Lots which abut more than one road shall have the required setbacks along each road used as an entrance or exit.

-EXCEPTION:
+2. Residential Dwelling One-Family, Two-Family and Multi-Family.

-For any existing or new lot that is wholly outside the Shoreland Zone, one accessory residential dwelling unit is allowed per lot without an increase in the minimum lot size requirement.
-Accessory residential dwelling units are incidental and subordinate to the principal use or structure and may be no more than 75 percent of the living area of the primary dwelling unit.
-The accessory residential dwelling shall meet town and state standards for wastewater disposal and the lot on which the accessory residential dwelling is located shall conform to current minimum lot size standards.

-3. Minimum area suitable for development.
+- a.
+All dimensional requirements shall be met separately for each and every Residential Dwelling One-Family on a lot. - b.
+A Residential Dwelling Two-Family shall be considered a single structure and all dimensional requirements shall be met separately for each and every Residential Dwelling Two-Family on a lot. - c.
+Dimensional Standards shall be met for each residential dwelling unit in a Residential Dwelling Multi-Family. - Accessory Dwelling Units.
+For any existing or new lot with a Residential Dwelling One-Family that is wholly outside the Shoreland Zone, one accessory residential dwelling unit is allowed per lot without an increase in the minimum lot area requirement. - a.
+Accessory residential dwelling units can be within the Residential Dwelling One-Family, attached to it, or in a new structure. - b.
+An accessory dwelling unit must be a minimum of 190 square feet and may be no more than 75 percent of the living area of the primary dwelling unit. - c.
+The accessory residential dwelling unit must have adequate water supply and shall meet town and state standards for wastewater disposal. - d.
+For an accessory residential dwelling unit permitted in an existing accessory building or secondary building or garage as of the implementation date, the required setback requirements in local ordinance of the existing accessory or secondary building apply. - 4.
+Minimum area suitable for development.
 Each lot shall have sufficient area for the construction of buildings without utilizing wetlands.
 Any floodplains that are used for the construction of buildings shall be subject to the requirements of the Mt.
 Desert Floodplain Management Ordinance.
-The applicant shall be responsible for documenting compliance with this requirement.
-The required area shall be located outside of any setback areas (unless setbacks are reduced pursuant to Section 3.5, footnote d).

-4. Lot lines in subdivisions.
+The applicant shall be responsible for documenting compliance with this requirement. - The required area shall be located outside of any setback areas (unless setbacks are reduced pursuant to Section 3.5, footnote d). - 5.
+Lot lines in subdivisions.
 All lot lines abutting a road in a subdivision approved after March 4, 1997 shall run to the middle of the road's right of way.

-4. Requirements for Lots Wholly or Partially within the Shoreland Zone
+4. Requirements for Lots Wholly or Partially within the Shoreland Zone roads serving more than two (2) lots shall not be included toward calculating minimum lot area.

 - 1. Lots abutting more than one road.
-Lots which abut more than one road shall have the required setbacks along each road used as an entrance or exit. - 2.
+Lots which abut more than one road shall have the required setbacks along each road used as an entrance or exit. - 4.
 Minimum area suitable for development.
-Land below the normal high-water line of a water body or upland edge of a wetland and land serving more than two (2) lots shall not be included toward calculating minimum lot area. - 3.
-Minimum width within 100 feet.
+Land below the normal highwater line of a water body or upland edge of a wetland and land beneath

+- 5. Minimum width within 100 feet.
 The minimum width of any portion of any lot within one hundred (100) feet, horizontal distance, of the normal high-water line of a water body or upland edge of a wetland shall be equal to or greater than the shore frontage requirement for a lot with the proposed use. - 4.
 Multiple structures.
 If more than one residential dwelling unit, principal governmental, institutional, commercial, or industrial structure or use, or combination thereof, is constructed or established on a single parcel that is wholly or partially within the Shoreland Zone, all dimensional requirements shall be met for each additional dwelling unit, principal structure, or use.